6 Questions to Qualify a Grocery eCommerce Delivery

 “Only fools rush in,” goes the old song, and the advice is as true for business partnerships as it is for romantic ones.
-If you’re a regional grocer who’s seeking to solve the “last-mile” challenge by working with a third-party delivery partner, there are some critical issues you must consider to protect your customer relationships, your bottom line and your reputation.
+If you’re a regional grocer who’s interested in optimizing grocery eCommerce delivery and seeking to solve the “last-mile” challenge by working with a third-party delivery partner, there are some critical issues you must consider to protect your customer relationships, your bottom line, and your reputation.

 To help ensure your last-mile foray is a successful one, here are six questions to ask before you engage an eCommerce partner — and the reasons why your answers matter.